 Wake up to the evocative sounds of the floodplains.
-Head out to Corroboree Billabong to enjoy a wonderful wildlife cruise.
-You’ll join a local guide on a safari style boat to see a myriad of different bird species, spot estuarine crocodiles and simply enjoy the stunning Mary River floodplains system.
+Head out to Corroboree Billabong and enjoy a wonderful wildlife cruise.
+You’ll join a local guide on a safari-style boat to see a myriad of different bird species, spot estuarine crocodiles and simply enjoy the stunning Mary River floodplains system.
 Next stop is Australia’s largest National Park – Kakadu.
-World Heritage listed as both a cultural and natural sanctuary, Kakadu National Park is an Australian icon.
+World Heritage listed, as both a cultural and natural sanctuary, Kakadu National Park is an Australian icon.
 Visit park headquarters, Bowali Visitors Centre then check in to your hotel where the buildings are shaped to represent a crocodile – the region’s most famous resident!
-Relax and unwind with a refreshing dip in the hotel’s shaded outdoor pool or even wander through the on-site art gallery before you join your Driver Guide on a sun set walk at Ubirr rock art site.
-You'll see ancient rock art and take a walk to discover remarkable views over the surrounding wetlands and escarpments from the fantastic vantage point, Nadab lookout.
+Relax and unwind with a refreshing dip in the hotel’s shaded outdoor pool or even wander through the on-site art gallery before you join your Driver Guide on a sunset walk at Ubirr rock art site.
+You’ll see ancient rock art and take a walk to discover remarkable views over the surrounding wetlands and escarpments from the fantastic vantage point, Nadab Lookout.
 An Ubirr sunset is something that has to be seen to be believed, you will remember it forever.
 Return to your hotel for a delicious dinner.

 Day 4: Katherine